asprenger/ray_retriever/README.md

     curl --header "Content-Type: application/json" --data '{ "question":"What is a Triceratops?" }' http://127.0.0.1:8000/query
     {"response":"  A Triceratops is a huge herbivorous ceratopsid dinosaur from the late Cretaceous period, characterized by its three horns on its head, bony beak, and a large frill on its neck."}

-The current Retriever can only handle questions that can be directly answered from the context retrieved from the index.
-It can not answer multi-step questions like ""Who was older on 1.
-Jan.
-1910, Joseph Stalin or Leon Tritsky?".
 If the Retriever can not answer the question it should respond with "I do not know".

+The current Retriever can only handle questions that can be directly answered from the retrieved context.
+It can not answer complex questions that require multiple steps and planning.

 ## Run tests